United States

 The CARES Act retroactively turned off the excess active business loss limitation rule of P.L.
 115-97 in Section 461(l) by deferring its effective date to tax years beginning after 31 December 2020 (rather than 31 December 2017).
 Under the rule, active net business losses in excess of USD 250,000 (USD 500,000 for joint filers), indexed for inflation, are disallowed by P.L.
 115-97 and treated as net operation loss (NOL) carryforwards in the following tax year.

 For tax years after 2020, Section 461(l) is back in focus for taxpayers with losses attributable to trades or business from flow-through entities.
-For tax year 2023, the amounts are USD 279,000 (USD 578,000 for joint filers).
+For tax year 2023, the amount is USD 279,000 (USD 578,000 for joint filers).
+For 2024, the amount is USD 305,000 (USD 610,000 for joint filers).
 Net business losses in excess of these amounts will be disallowed on the 2023 return and will be carried forward as a net operating loss carryover unless changed by legislation.
 The excess business loss limitation rule is currently set to expire after the 2028 tax year.